top of page

 Our next slaughter date is 02/18/25!
 We have pigs available.

-We proudly work with McPhee's Butcher Block in Woodland, Washington.
+We proudly work with McPhee's Butcher Block in Woodland, Washington and Home Meats in Shelton.

 We offer our pigs at a flat rate since selling by hanging weight is illegal for custom cut and wrap.
-For a whole pig we charge $1200, a half pig is $650, and a quarter pig is $350.
-(Possibly sales tax as well, waiting to hear back from the state DOR regarding this).
+For a whole pig we charge $1200, a half pig is $650, and a quarter pig is $350* (We can only do quarter pigs if we have a butcher willing to do quarters.
+Currently our other 2 butchers don't do quarters.
+If you know and like a butcher than does quarters, let us know and we'll figure out how to get it done for you.)
 This fee includes the cost of raising the pig from birth including feed costs, any necessary veterinary care, slaughter fees, and labor.
 It also includes a portion of the overhead for mom and dad.
-We require a $600 deposit to reserve your whole pig, $325 for a half, or $175 for a quarter pig.
+We require a $600 deposit to reserve your whole pig, $325 for a half, or $175 for a quarter pig*.
 This deposit comes out of the total owed.
 Refunds for deposits/pigs are on a case by case basis.
 We get it, sometimes stuff goes sideways.
 Please reach out to us as early as possible if things hit the fan and we'll see what we can do.

 We can set up weekly, monthly, or quarterly payments for pigs if it's easier for folks, but it's important to note that the pig MUST be paid for prior to the slaughter date, per Washington law.
 Once the pig is deceased we CANNOT legally take money from you for the animal's fee.
 If you have not paid off the balance of your pig by the slaughter date, we will have to move you to a wait list for a future slaughter date.